hdinkel/linuxcommandline/linux_beginner/introduction.rst

 - **Test before run**.
 Anything written here has to be taken with a grain of salt.
-On another system - be it a different Linux distribution or another UNIXoid operating system - you might find the same command but without the support of some of the options tought here.
+On another system - be it a different Linux distribution or another UNIXoid operating system - you might find the same command but without the support of some of the options taught here.
 It is even possible, that the same option has a different meaning on another system.
   With this in mind always make sure to test your commands (specially the "dangerous" ones which remove or modify files) when switching from one system to the other.